50 Shades of Color: Monochromatic Website Design

 Harmony of Color in Monochromatic Website Design

 Most of monochromatic designs are based on long-standing black-and-white classics with heavy usage of grey tones.
 It may seem that black-and-white and monochromatic designs are all based on the same principles, but in fact it’s not that simple.
 In black-and white designs we can notice a striking contrast between two title colors.
-Other monochromatic website design examples are rather based on multiple shades of the title color, without clear opposites, and some other color may be used as a color accent, this is use by some agencies.
+Other monochromatic website design examples are rather based on multiple shades of the title color, without clear opposites, and some other color may be used as a color accent, and web design agency ramotion handle this very well.
 Monochromatic web designs are more about harmony than a contrast that’s why most of them are aimed at creating a calm and relaxing ambience.

 * * *